appwrite/demos-for-functions/python/subscribe-to-send-grid/README.md

 # 📧 Add an email to SendGrid list

-A sample Python Cloud Function for adding the given email address to a Sendgrid contact list.
+A sample Python Cloud Function for adding the given email address to a Sendgrid Newsletter.

 ## 📝 Environment Variables

 Go to Settings tab of your Cloud Function.
 Add the following environment variables.

 - **APPWRITE_ENDPOINT** - Your Appwrite Endpoint
+- **APPWRITE_PROJECT_ID** - Appwrite project's ID
 - **APPWRITE_API_KEY** - Your Appwrite API key with `files.read` and `files.write` permissions
 - **SENDGRID_API_KEY** - Your Sendgrid API key
-- **NEWSLETTER_LIST_ID** - List ID of the list the email should be added to.
+- **SENDGRID_LIST_ID** - List ID of the list the email should be added to.

+You need to supply the email of user as parameter to the function in this format- { "email": EMAIL_ID }

 ## 🚀 Building and Packaging